chnm/crdh-jekyll/_essays/v02-10-royal-african-company-networks.md

 ferrying information from one part of the coast to another.
-We can also demonstrate that slaves were more prevalent in the company's discussions on the coast than gold in the late seventeenth century, even though enslaved people did not overtake gold as the major export from the coast until the 1720s.[^9]
+We can also demonstrate that slaves were more prevalent in the company's discussions on the coast than gold in the late seventeenth century, even though the trade in non-human commodities was more valuable than the trade in people throughout the seventeenth century.[^9]

 {% figure caption: "Figure 1.
 This map at the scale of the coast of Western Africa illustrates the density of correspondences of the Royal African Company.
 Line weight corresponds to the volume of correspondences sent to each post." %}
 ![Map showing the density of correspondences of the Royal African Company.]({{site.url}}/assets/img/v02/ruderman/figure1.jpg)